haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-1.md

   - So we'll also talk about how *`&mut dyn Write`* and *`<T: Write>`* are *similar*, how they're *different*, and how to choose between these two ways of using *traits*.

+* There is one unusual rule about trait methods:
+  **the trait itself must be in scope**.
+  Otherwise, all its methods are hidden.